ericbiewener/vscode-vandelay-js/README.md

 active word are found, you'll be asked to choose.

 ### Import type
-Select an available import, but filtered to show just types.
+Select an available import, but filtered to show just Flow types.

 ## Importing from node_modules
 Rather than try to actually parse and track all the possible imports in your project's